storyblok/storyblok-docs/content/management/v1/topics/typescript.md

 ---

 The same goes for the <strong>Storyblok Client Management API - Get Parameters (GET)</strong>. <br />
-For each interface, one can find the corresponding description inside <strong>The Typescript Interfaces</strong> section from each Core Resource.
+For each interface, you can find the corresponding description inside <strong>The Typescript Interfaces</strong> section from each Core Resource.

-To import the interfaces, one can use the following import path: <br />
+To import the interfaces, you can use the following import path: <br />
 ```javascript
 import { <Interface or Alias> } from "storyblok-js-client/dist/types/MAPIInterfaces/<Import Path>"
 ```